ASHA Team

 History

-ASHA Ray of Hope was established by members of the South Asian community from many different backgrounds: physicians, educators, entrepreneurs, that became cognizant of how vulnerable South Asian women in the United States are to domestic violence.
-Cultural socialization, recent immigration, loss of traditional family support, lack of proficiency in English, as well as unfamiliarity with the laws and services of the United States keep many women confined in abusive situations.
+ASHA-Ray of Hope was established in 2003 by members of the South Asian community who recognized how susceptible South Asian women are to domestic violence.
+Cultural socialization, recent immigration, loss of traditional family support, lack of proficiency in English, as well as unfamiliarity with the laws and services of the United States, keep many women confined in abusive situations.

-Asha Ray of Hope’s objective is to reach out to these women and provide information and support during their crises.
-To this end, Asha has introduced innovative intervention methods that combine advocacy practices of this country with culturally appropriate traditional techniques in a manner that offers South Asian women acceptable alternatives to living with violence.
-Asha Ray of Hope continues to centralize women’s needs and interests in all its organizational decisions and service provision.
+ASHA-Ray of Hope’s objective is to provide information and support during their crises.
+ASHA has introduced innovative intervention methods that combine advocacy practices of the United States with culturally appropriate traditional techniques in a manner that offers South Asian women acceptable alternatives to living with violence.
+ASHA-Ray of Hope continues to centralize women’s needs and interests in all its organizational decisions and service provision.

 If you are in crisis and need immediate help: